Datawheel/canon/packages/vizbuilder/scripts/cubes-audit.md

 - [ ] source_link
 - [ ] details

+### MEASURE: Total Per Capita Spending on Physician and Clinical Services

 ----

 ### CUBE: health_percapita_rx_and_other_medical_nondurables
 - [ ] source_link
 - [ ] details

+### MEASURE: Total Per Capita Spending on Drugs and Other Non-Durable Products

 ----